Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 The most useful openers (as a Special Summon) are [Tekk-Knight Aqua Vision](...) and [Tekk-Knight Citrine Dream](...).
 Aqua Vision can send any *Tekk-Knight* monster that searches another (Citrine Dream, for instance), while the prime target for Citrine Dream is [World Affinity Legacy](...), a Field Spell with the effect to search another *World Affinity* card when sent the Graveyard (instead of when activated, like most archetypical Field Spells).
 [Tekk-Knight Teal Avidity](...) is also useful for recursing more materials for Special Summons.

 The other *Tekk-Knight* monsters are useful for going second to breakup the opponent’s board, otherwise only serving as additional unique names for Special Summons or searches.
-[Tekk-Knight Neon Hope](...) is rather situational, but can disrupt cards that depend on columns or being linked, or shift the opponent’s field to be advantageous to facilityze *Tekk-Knight* Summons or *World Affinity* effects.
+[Tekk-Knight Neon Hope](...) is rather situational, but can disrupt cards that depend on columns or being linked, or shift the opponent’s field to be advantageous to facilitate *Tekk-Knight* Summons or *World Affinity* effects.

 <br>